Lloyds eyes exit from state ownership as RBS faces long haul

-LONDON, Dec 19 Lloyds Bank is poised for a return to private ownership within 18 months, while part-nationalised rival Royal Bank of Scotland faces some major hurdles before it can regain independence.
+LONDON Lloyds Bank (LLOY.L) is poised for a return to private ownership within 18 months, while part-nationalized rival Royal Bank of Scotland (RBS.L) faces some major hurdles before it can regain independence.

 The British government viewed its September sale of a 6 percent stake in Lloyds as a milestone in the country's recovery from the 2008 financial crisis, during which taxpayers pumped a combined 65 billion pounds ($106.4 billion) into Lloyds and RBS, and is keen to sell the remaining 33 percent before the next election in May 2015.